TanStack/query/docs/src/pages/docs/guides/ssr.md

 > Note: The global `queryCache` you can import directly from 'react-query' does not cache queries on the server to avoid leaking sensitive information between requests.

 - Prefetch data
-  - Create a `prefetchQueryCache` specifically for prefetching by calling `const prefetchQueryCache = new QueryCache()`
+  - Create a `prefetchCache` specifically for prefetching by calling `const prefetchCache = new QueryCache()`
-  - Call `prefetchQueryCache.prefetchQuery(...)` to prefetch queries
+  - Call `prefetchCache.prefetchQuery(...)` to prefetch queries
-  - Dehydrate by using `const dehydratedState = dehydrate(prefetchQueryCache)`
+  - Dehydrate by using `const dehydratedState = dehydrate(prefetchCache)`
 - Render
-  - Create a new render query cache and hydrate the state.
+  - Create a new query cache for rendering and hydrate the state.
 Use this query cache to render your app.
-    - **Do not** use the `prefetchQueryCache` to render your app, the server and client both needs to render from the dehydrated data to avoid React hydration mismatches.
+    - **Do not** use the `prefetchCache` to render your app, the server and client both needs to render from the dehydrated data to avoid React hydration mismatches.
 This is because queries with errors are excluded from dehydration by default.
 - Serialize and embed `dehydratedState` in the markup
   - Security note: Serializing data with `JSON.stringify` can put you at risk for XSS-vulnerabilities, [this blog post explains why and how to solve it](https://medium.com/node-security/the-most-common-xss-vulnerability-in-react-js-applications-2bdffbcc1fa0)